Vimasha1/LoanBridgeApp/README.md

 5.Notifications API

+How to Run the App
+1.Clone the repository:

+2.Open the project in Android Studio.
+3.Build and run the app on an emulator or connected Android device.

 About the Project

 This app was developed as part of the Mobile Application Development module at SLIIT.
 It showcases skills in Android development, state management, and user-friendly interface design.